Please note date has changed to 23rd June 2022.

 Mikenda Plant is a Family and Systemic Psychotherapist, who has worked with children and families for over 20 years.
 She is a DDP Practitioner and Consultant, and a registered practitioner in EMDR with Adults and Children and Adolescents.
 She has trained to deliver Mindful Parenting and runs groups for adoptive parents.

-Practitioners qualified to DDP Level One and above are welcome to come together and explore the integration of Mindfulness into their DDP practice.
+She would like to offer this opportunity for practitioners qualified to DDP Level One and above to come together to explore the integration of Mindfulness into their DDP practice.
 These are free events supported by DDP Connects UK, based in the East Midlands but open to all.

 See below for a brief definition of Mindfulness and the aims of this SIG.